shupershuff/Diablo2RLoader/README.md

  - Any variants of this script are never modifed to enable or assist in any game altering or malicious behaviour including (but not limited to): Bannable Mods, Cheats, Exploits, Phishing, Botting.

 # Credit for things I stole #
+- Handle64 tool (replaces procexp) - https://learn.microsoft.com/en-gb/sysinternals/downloads/handle
 - Handle killer script: https://forums.d2jsp.org/topic.php?t=90563264&f=87
-- Handle tool (replaces procexp) - https://learn.microsoft.com/en-gb/sysinternals/downloads/handle
 - Set Text method: https://stackoverflow.com/questions/39021975/changing-title-of-an-application-when-launching-from-command-prompt/39033389#39033389
 - Thanks to MoonUnit for contributing thoughts around converting plain text passwords to encrypted strings.
 - Thanks to never147 for contributing improvements for menu refresh and inputs.
 Huge QOL feature and allowed for more features to be implemented.